UK CVF Royal Navy aircraft carriers, HMS Queen Elizabeth and HMS Prince of Wales, are the largest warships ever constructed in the country.

 The MASC assessment phase for an airborne early warning aircraft to succeed the Sea King ASaC mk7 helicopter was launched in September 2005.
 In May 2006, three study contracts were awarded for MASC platform and mission systems options.
-The contracts were awarded to: Lockheed Martin UK to study the potential of using the Merlin with AEW mission systems, AgustaWestland to study maintaining the Sea King ASaC mk7 to 2017 and Thales UK to study upgrading the Sea King’s mission systems.
+The contracts were awarded to Lockheed Martin UK to study the potential of using the Merlin with AEW mission systems, AgustaWestland to study maintaining the Sea King ASaC mk7 to 2017 and Thales UK to study upgrading the Sea King’s mission systems.

 In July 2006, two further study contracts for the enhanced manned rotary-wing solution were awarded to EADS Defence & Security Systems UK and Northrop Grumman Integrated Systems.
-Funding for the MASC programme has been deferred and it appears likely that the Sea King ASaC mk7, with capability upgrades, will be retained until the helicopter’s out-of-service date of 2022.

-The aircraft carriers hanger deck, 155m x 33.5m x 6.7m to 10m high, accommodates up to 20 fixed and rotary wing aircraft.
+The aircraft carrier’s hangar deck, 155m x 33.5m x 6.7m to 10m high, can accommodate up to 20 fixed and rotary-wing aircraft.

-Advantages of the two island configuration on the Royal Navy carriers
+Advantages of the two-island configuration on the Royal Navy carriers

 Instead of a traditional single island, a current ship design has two smaller islands.
 The forward island is for ship control functions and the aft (FLYCO) island is for flying control.

-Advantages of the two island configuration are increased flight deck area, reduced air turbulence over the flight deck and increased flexibility of space allocation in the lower decks.
+Advantages of the two-island configuration are increased flight deck area, reduced air turbulence over the flight deck and increased flexibility of space allocation in the lower decks.
 The flight control centre in the aft island is in the optimum position for control of the critical aircraft approach and deck landings.

 Aircraft carrier deck, supporting simultaneous launch and recovery operations

 The deck has three runways: two shorter runways of approximately 160m for the STOVL joint strike fighter and a long runway, approximately 260m over the full length of the carrier, for launching heavily loaded aircraft – an area of nearly 13,000m².
-The deck will have one or two vertical landing pads for the F-35 aircraft towards the stern of the ship.
+The deck has one or two vertical landing pads for the F-35 aircraft towards the stern of the ship.

 QinetiQ and the US Navy carried out a study on an electromagnetic catapult launcher.
-Early studies indicated that a 300ft-long, 90MW linear motor would be needed for the CVF aircraft carriers, but both MOD and UK industry would wish to see the results of demonstrations and trials of electromagnetic launcher technology before considering the selection of a launch system.
+Early studies indicated that a 300ft-long, 90MW linear motor would be needed for the CVF aircraft carriers, but both the MOD and UK industry would wish to see the results of demonstrations and trials of electromagnetic launcher technology before considering the selection of a launch system.